Nsfr750/MSR605/Docs/OMRON.md

 *3
 ```
 - The HOST sends a command exclude initial reset command
-    after the HOST received “31”( response of normal DL
+    after the HOST received â€œ31â€( response of normal DL
     completion ).

 Notes:
-*1: The HOST should send “d0”,”d1” and “d2” according to DL sequence and should execute FW down
+*1: The HOST should send â€œd0â€,â€d1â€ and â€œd2â€ according to DL sequence and should execute FW down
 loading.
-*2:The Host sends “initial reset“ (“00”, “01”, “02”, “04” ,”05” and “06”) command after waiting for 15ms from
+*2:The Host sends â€œinitial resetâ€œ (â€œ00â€, â€œ01â€, â€œ02â€, â€œ04â€ ,â€05â€ and â€œ06â€) command after waiting for 15ms from
 error response reception.
-*3: The C/R waits “initial reset “( “00”, “01”, “02”, “04” ,”05” and “06”) command after the HOST received the
+*3: The C/R waits â€œinitial reset â€œ( â€œ00â€, â€œ01â€, â€œ02â€, â€œ04â€ ,â€05â€ and â€œ06â€) command after the HOST received the
 error code.

 (8) Error code table (8/8)
 RES
 (ASCII) Sorts of Error Meaning
-“80” Receiving from ICC is
+â€œ80â€ Receiving from ICC is
 Impossibility

 ```